 The Download section of this web site has a standalone version of SimzLab for Windows OS.
-For other platforms, you can download and use the open-source version with the free LiveCode Community Edition development tool.
+For other platforms, you can download and use the open-source version with the LiveCode development tool, which can be obtained at LiveCode.com.

 At our GitHub pages, we added examples of the individual controls – checkboxes, radio buttons, plots, etc. – that we use in our Web Lab simulations.
 These examples are easier to read and understand than controls embedded in a complete simulation.

 In addition, all of our Web Lab source code can be viewed in your web browser by viewing the page source.

 We have been working on our web page design project, lcCardLayoutToWeb, which is posted at GitHub.
 Here is a screenshot of a test page.